-VI.
-Reporting and Audit.

-A. The corporation shall make provisions for an annual independent audit of all investments, the results of which shall be available to the board at the time the annual review and approval of investment guidelines is conducted by the corporation.

-B. The corporation shall annually prepare and approve an investment report which shall include the investment guidelines, as specified in subdivision three of Section 2925 of the Public Authorities Law; amendments to such guidelines since the last investment report; an explanation of the investment guidelines and amendments; the results of the annual independent audit; the investment income record of the corporation and a list of the total fees, commissions or other charges paid to each investment banker, broker, agent, dealer and adviser rendering investment associated services to the corporation since the last investment report.
+- VI.
+Reporting and Audit. - A. The corporation shall make provisions for an annual independent audit of all investments, the results of which shall be available to the board at the time the annual review and approval of investment guidelines is conducted by the corporation. - B. The corporation shall annually prepare and approve an investment report which shall include the investment guidelines, as specified in subdivision three of Section 2925 of the Public Authorities Law; amendments to such guidelines since the last investment report; an explanation of the investment guidelines and amendments; the results of the annual independent audit; the investment income record of the corporation and a list of the total fees, commissions or other charges paid to each investment banker, broker, agent, dealer and adviser rendering investment associated services to the corporation since the last investment report.
 Such investment report may be a part of any other annual report that the corporation is required to make.

-Rochester Land Bank Corporation made no investments during the 2015-2016 fiscal year.
+Rochester Land Bank Corporation made no investments during the 2017-2018 fiscal year.

-The Fiscal Year 2014 Audit Report of the Rochester Land Bank Corporation, prepared by Freed Maxick CPAs, P.C. and approved by the Board of Directors on September 22, 2016, is included at Exhibit B of this document.
+The Fiscal Year 2018 Audit Report of the Rochester Land Bank Corporation, prepared by Freed Maxick CPAs, P.C. and approved by the Board of Directors on September 25, 2019, is included as Exhibit B of this document.

+Exhibit A

-Exhibit A SCHEDULE OF ELIGIBLE SECURITIES
+SCHEDULE OF ELIGIBLE SECURITIES

-(1) Obligations issued, or fully insured or guaranteed as to the payment of principal and interest by the United States of America, an Agency thereof or a United States government sponsored corporation.

-(2) Obligations issued or fully guaranteed by the International Bank for Reconstruction and Development, the Inter-American Development Bank, the Asian Development Bank and the African Development Bank.

-(3) Obligations partially insured or guaranteed by the State of New York, obligations issued by a municipal corporation, school district or district corporation or such State or obligations of any public benefit corporation which under a specific State statute may be accepted as security for deposit of public monies.

-(4) Obligations issued or fully insured or guaranteed by the State of New York, obligations issued by a municipal corporation, school district, or district corporation or such State obligations of any public benefit corporation which under a specific State stature may be accepted as security for deposit of public monies.

-(5) Obligations issued by states (other than the State of New York) of the United States rated in one of the three highest rating categories by at least one nationally recognized statistical rating organization.

-(6) Obligations of Puerto Rico rated in one of the three highest rating categories by at least one nationally recognized statistical rating organization.

-(7) Obligations of countries, cities and other governmental entities of a state other than the State of New York having the power to levy taxes backed by the full faith and credit of such governmental entity and rated in one of the three highest categories by at least one nationally recognized statistical rating organization.

-(8) Obligations of domestic corporations rated one of the two highest rating categories by at least one nationally recognized statistical rating organization.

-(9) Any mortgage-related securities, as defined in the Securities Exchange Act of 1934, as amended, which may be purchased by banks under the limitations established by bank regulatory agencies.

-(10) Commercial paper and bankers' acceptances issued by a bank, other than the Bank, rated in the highest short-term category by at least one nationally recognized statistical rating organization and having maturities of not longer than 60 days from the date they are pledged.

-(11) Zero Coupon obligations of the United States government marketed as "Treasury strips".
+- (1) Obligations issued, or fully insured or guaranteed as to the payment of principal and interest by the United States of America, an Agency thereof or a United States government sponsored corporation. - (2) Obligations issued or fully guaranteed by the International Bank for Reconstruction and Development, the Inter-American Development Bank, the Asian Development Bank and the African Development Bank. - (3) Obligations partially insured or guaranteed by any Corporation of the United States of America, at a proportion of the Market Value of the obligation that represents the amount of the insurance or guaranty. - (4) Obligations issued or fully insured or guaranteed by the State of New York, obligations issued by a municipal corporation, school district or district corporation or such State or obligations of any public benefit corporation which under a specific State statute may be accepted as security for deposit of public moneys. - (5) Obligations issued by states (other than the State of New York) of the United States rated in one of the three highest rating categories by at least one nationally recognized statistical rating organization. - (6) Obligations of Puerto Rico rated in one of the three highest rating categories by at least one nationally recognized statistical rating organization. - (7) Obligations of countries, cities and other governmental entities of a state other than the State of New York having the power to levy taxes that are backed by the full faith and credit of such governmental entity and rated in one of the three highest categories by at least one nationally recognized statistical rating organization. - (8) Obligations of domestic corporations rated one of the two highest rating categories by at least one nationally recognized statistical rating organization. - (9) Any mortgage related securities, as defined in the Securities Exchange Act of 1934, as amended, which may be purchased by banks under the limitations established by bank regulatory agencies. - (10) Commercial paper and bankers' acceptances issued by a bank, other than the Bank, rated in the highest short term category by at least one nationally recognized statistical rating organization and having maturities of not longer than 60 days from the date they are pledged. - (11) Zero Coupon obligations of the United States government marketed as "Treasury strips".

-Exhibit B
+Exhibit B Audited Basic Financial Statements